bathom14/GravebloomReference/content/002 Races/Hobgoblin.md

 # Hobgoblin

-**Ability Score Increase.** Increase Constitution by 2, and Charisma by 1.
+**Ability Score Increase.** Increase Constitution by 2, and Intelligence by 1.

 **Age.** Hobgoblins, similar to goblins, experience growth throughout their lives.
 However, this process slows down dramatically when a hobgoblin reaches 12 years of age and typically occurs in a much more proportional way.
 Once this growth has slowed, hobgoblins begin to age in a way similar to other races, living as long as 120 years